steven-msk/Soulbound/README.md

 ## Notes

 - Branching strategy may be used later - currently all changes live in `prototype` branch until probject stabilization.
-- This repo may be squashed or restructured before tansitioning to production.
+- This repo may be squashed or restructured before transitioning to production.

 ## License